 When asked about his graphic concepts, BoyManDude explains Last Door On The Left graphic this way, "Look, all I can say is during my life's eclectic evolution I've literally seen hundreds of thousands of T-shirts with graphics on them -- some good, some bad. personally, I'm not a fan of cute. defiantly not a fan of punny.
 In general, I prefer to be misunderstood.
-That's why the visual concepts in my gallery of LDOTL graphics unquestionably manipulate the observer, celebrate alternative lifestyles, and exploit fonts -- present-day graphics employing resurrected images."
+That's why the visual concepts in my gallery of LDOTL graphics unquestionably manipulate the observer, celebrate alternative lifestyles, and exploit fonts."

 Everyone has to know by now that the T-shirt one pulls over their head says a lot about them and the things they advocate for -- like bands and musicians, sense of humor, level of intellect, social interests, lifestyle, hobbies and politics.
 Even without words, a graphic on a T-shirt can connect you to your tribe, or get you invited into a new one.

-Check out all of BoyManDude's collections of repurposed graphics.
-Share 'em with your friends, because this is BMD's Social Media outlet.
+Check out all of Last Door On The Left's Collections of repurposed graphics.
+Share 'em with your friends, because this is BMD's Exclusive Social Media outlet

 Explore, shop, and remember to close the door on your way out.